microsoft/playwright-python/README.md

 ### Using context managers

-Python enabled us to do some of the things that were not possible in the Node version and we used the opportunity.
+Python enabled us to do some of the things that were not possible in the Node.js version and we used the opportunity.
 Instead of using the `page.waitFor*` methods, we recommend using corresponding `page.expect_*` context manager.

 In JavaScript it will be documented as: